 1 | Raw Foods Leave Out the Junk

-So how does what you leave out of your diet affect your hormones?
+So, how does what you leave out of your diet affect your hormones?

 Also, remember that hormonal balance is not just a “woman’s problem,” and it is not all about estrogen either.
-High cortisol and adrenaline spikes caused by reactions to chemical-laden foods can also kick in inflammation, cause imbalances in histamine, throw off insulin levels, and lead to a cascade of other health issues in all individuals, no matter what age or gender.
+High cortisol and adrenaline spikes caused by reactions to chemical-laden foods can also trigger inflammation, cause imbalances in histamine, throw off insulin levels, and lead to a cascade of other health issues in all individuals, no matter what age or gender.

 2 | Keeping It Raw Helps Maintain Nutritional Integrity

 Besides what is not included in a raw foods diet, there are also the benefits of those healthy raw foods that are included.
-In general, vegetables and fruits tend to have more bioavailable nutrients when they are in their raw form.
+In general, vegetables and fruits tend to have more bioavailable nutrients in their raw form.
 This has a lot to do with enzyme content, which we will discuss in the next section.

 For example, did you know that, after absorption, the highest concentrations of vitamin C are actually found in neuroendocrine tissues and in the brain?
 Vitamin C also plays a pivotal role in central nervous system function.